1871fotc/fotc/docs/headstones/signs.md

 #  Headstone Signs

 Freed from the restrictions of parish churchyards, municipal cemeteries provided an outlet for expression of individualism which reached its zenith in the mid to late Victorian Era.
-The headstone reflected the deceased's cultural identity by its inscription, material, shape, symbol, or sign.
+The headstone reflected the deceased's cultural identity by its inscription, material, shape, [symbol](index.md), or sign.
 These headstones are a reminder of how varied Brisbane society was from the late 1870s to the outbreak of World War One.
+Many signs on headstones represent the Friendly Society, Masonic Order or Trade Guild a person was part of.

 ## Friendly Societies